Hibachi restaurants are a fun change of pace for diners as food is commonly grilled tableside with varying levels of theatric flair.

 While hibachi restaurants are somewhat rare along the tourist corridors in Las Vegas, there are a number of options that are available to satisfy your cravings.

 Below, we’ll dive into your options when it comes to hibachi in Las Vegas on the Strip, downtown, and nearby.
 We’ll also link out to each restaurant’s menu, allowing you to easily compare your choices.

 Hibachi On The Strip

-Benihana at the Fashion Show Mall: Just north of TI, Benihana offers hibachi on the Strip with the flair and theatrics you’ve come to expect from chefs at the popular chain.
+Benihana at the Fashion Show Mall: Just north of TI and across the street from Wynn, Benihana offers hibachi on the Strip with the flair and theatrics you’ve come to expect from chefs at the popular chain.
 In addition to their 18 teppanyaki experience tables, they also offer patio seating overlooking the Strip.

 Morimoto at MGM Grand: Offering a more upscale hibachi experience, Morimoto’s focus is on quality and presentation as opposed to the “theatrics” that others focus on.
 Note that you’ll need to request to sit specifically at the grill for the full teppanyaki experience.
 Due to the popularity of teppanyaki seating at Morimoto, we recommend making reservations in advance.

 Mizumi at Wynn: If upscale teppan style dining is what you seek, look no further than Mizumi.
 As an upper-echelon Japanese restaurant in Vegas, Mizumi comes with a price tag that may have the budget-conscious among you doing a double-take.

 Entrees start at just over $100 (for chicken) but go up from there as fancier options are selected.
 Like other restaurants on this rundown of options, Mizumi’s teppan menu items are prepared in front of diners and provide one heck of a culinary show.